ViaVersion/ViaFabric/README.md

 - For using globally, set the protocol to AUTO or -2.
 For using in a specific
   server: ``ddns.example.com._v-2.viafabric``
-- The protocol detector will try to ping with the client native protocol version, differently than multiconnect which uses -1 version, which may detect the native server version.
+- The protocol detector will try to ping with the client native protocol version, differently than using -1 version, which may detect the native server version.

 ### How can I set the version for specific servers?: